 Cole Porter wrote it and Frank Sinatra sang it: “I love Paris in the spring time, I love Paris in the fall, I love Paris in the winter when it drizzles, I love Paris in the summer when it sizzles”.
 We couldn’t have put it better: this is an exciting, vibrant and interesting city in any season.
 Bear in mind that many shops and restaurants close during August when their owners head off on holiday - though it does mean the city is relatively empty.
 Sales are on in January and June.

-Taxi: not too pricey, but often hard to hail on the street (look for a white roof light, or ask your hotel to book one).
+BY TAXI: Not too pricey, but often hard to hail on the street (look for a white roof light, or ask your hotel to book one).
 There are always taxis at Gare du Nord, if arriving by Eurostar.

-Other: There are also bateaux-mouches (tourist boats) plying up and down the Seine; a funicular and a local minibus service in Montmartre; and two suburban tram lines.
+OTHER: There are also bateaux-mouches (tourist boats) plying up and down the Seine; a funicular and a local minibus service in Montmartre; and two suburban tram lines.